 Affordable Point-to-Point Wi-Fi Solutions

-Westward Sales currently offers two different point-to-point wireless bridge packages designed and manufactured by WoMaster.
-One is a pair of bridges preconfigured by us, saving you time and trouble when it comes to network design and deployment.
+Westward Sales currently offers point-to-point and point-to-multipoint wireless bridge packages designed and manufactured by Proxim Wireless and Antaira Technologies.
+A pair of preconfigured bridges are available, saving you time and trouble when it comes to network design and deployment.

-The first of the two is the WoMaster WA212BP.
-This outdoor-rated device functions as an access point, bridge, or repeater and operates on the 2.4 GHz band.
-Using internal directional MIMO panel antennas with 11 dBi gain, it is capable of maintaining 300 Mbps throughput at a range of 1.25 miles (2 km).
-And, it includes two Fast Ethernet ports and passive PoE.
-Built to work in outdoor conditions, it features an ingress protection rating of IP55 and operates within temperatures between -30° to 60°C.
+One example of a powerful point-to-multipoint is the Proxim MP-1015.
+This outdoor-rated base station and subscriber functions as an access point, bridge, or repeater and operates on the 5 GHz band.
+Using internal 4×4 35-degree directional MIMO panel antennas with 15 dBi gain, it can maintain 200 Mbps throughput at a range of 1.25 miles (2 km).
+And it includes a PoE port for data and power.
+Built to work in outdoor and harsh conditions, it features an ingress protection rating of IP67 and operates within temperatures between -30 and 55°C.

-The other point-to-point wireless bridge package is a pair of preconfigured WA212BPs, named the WA212BP-2, which come as a keyed pair that bridge two points without the need for any setup onsite.
+A popular point-to-point wireless bridge package from Antaira Technologies is a pair of preconfigured AMY-5133s, named the AMY-5133-AC-PD-KIT.
+It comes as a keyed pair that bridges two points without the need for any setup onsite.
 Preconfiguration includes the necessary device setup – IP assignment, SSID, WPA2-PSK encryption, and point-to-point mode – for fast deployment and instant plug-and-play operation.
 The device pair also comes with a bundled price that saves additional money.

 8 Advantages of Preconfigured Wi-Fi Bridges

-The WA212BP-2 (a pair of WA212BP Wi-Fi access points) are configured and tested to work together, saving installation time.
+The AMY-5133-AC-PD-KIT (a pair of AMY-5133 Wi-Fi access points) are configured and tested to work together, saving installation time.
 It delivers high-performance, long-range communication, plug-and-play setup, affordability, and other benefits as well:

 1. Easy Network Extension and Adaptation

-The most significant advantage of the WA212BP-2 is that it comes preconfigured.
-This feature is more than just a generic plug-and-play setup.
-Westward Sales configures the IP assignment, point-to-point mode, encryption – all of it.
+The most significant advantage of the AMY-5133-AC-PD-KIT is that it comes preconfigured.
+This feature is more than just a generic plug-and-play setup as the IP assignment, point-to-point mode, and encryption it set.
 Because of that, you’re looking at the easiest and quickest possible deployment when adding new bridges or access points to your network.
 You simply mount them wherever you want to expand or customize the network, point the directional antennas to each other, and apply power.

 2. Lowering Outdoor Infrastructure Costs